zebrunner/carina/docs/automation/api.md

 ```

 ### Deserialization of JSON
 Sometimes you may need to transform your JSON response to POJO.
-It may be useful if you need to validate your response using the data from the database as the expected data.
+It may be useful if you need to validate your response using the data from a database as the expected data.
 For this purpose, it's better to use Jackson libraries that are already included in Carina framework.
-For this you need to prepare the domain class based on your JSON structure.
+For this, you need to prepare the domain class based on your JSON structure.
 Some online resources provide such opportunities, like https://timboudreau.com/blog/json/read.
 Let's say we need to deserialize an array of Clients from JSON.
 An example of the required domain object will be:
 ```
 import org.codehaus.jackson.annotate.JsonCreator;